So many wine-related problems can be avoided simply by storing wine properly. Follow these easy tips to make sure your wine always drinks its best!

 Beef Osso BucoTreat holiday guests to elegant comfort food at its best.
 Our osso buco beef boasts a thick, savory sauce complemented by the addition of gremolata, a chopped herb condiment made with lemon zest, garlic, and parsley. —Taste of Home Test Kitchen, Milwaukee, Wisconsin

 Parmesan RisottoRisotto is a creamy Italian rice dish.
-In this version, the rice is briefly sauteed, then slowly cooked in wine and seasonings. —Taste of Home Test Kitchen
+In this version, the rice is briefly sauteed, then slowly cooked in wine and seasonings.
+Watch for that magic moment when the risotto transforms from just rice in liquid to creamy, tender deliciousness. —Taste of Home Test Kitchen

 Peppercorn Beef Top Loin RoastA red wine sauce complements the brown sugar rub on the roast in this inviting entree.
 You can't go wrong with this down-home dish!—Taste of Home Test Kitchen